 If you are unable to contact the federation operator directly, you can obtain a lower level of assurance as to the integrity of the downloaded certificate by comparing its fingerprints against the values given below.
-Note that the federation has used three certificates to represent the same key over time; any of these certificates are acceptable to the Shibboleth software, but the fingerprints do differ.
+Note that the federation has used several certificates to represent the same key over time; any of these certificates are acceptable to the Shibboleth software, but the fingerprints do differ.
 Users of non-Shibboleth software may need to make use of the most recent version of the signing certificate.

-6 See https://wiki.shibboleth.net/confluence/display/SHIB2/XmlSecTool
+See https://wiki.shibboleth.net/confluence/display/SHIB2/XmlSecTool

-The fingerprints for the version of the signing certificate in use from November 2010 are as follows:
+The fingerprints for the version of the signing certificate in use from November 2012 are: